lvitals/gnome-slingshot/README.md

 gnome-slingshot
 ==================

-Slingshot launcher in the form of a GNOME Shell extension.
+Applications Menu Slingshot launcher in the form of a GNOME Shell extension.